 The Restaurant Management master course is designed to equip students with business skills to succeed in a wide variety of foodservice industry work settings, including owning your own business.

 Students gain top-level hands-on experience, as they work in modern commercial kitchens, under the supervision of renowned culinary management professionals.

-The core curriculum covers: basic culinary arts, wine studies, menu planning and development, production need forecasting, service to customers.
-In addition, students are introduced to fundamental technical topics, including sanitation procedures, food preservation methods, principles of dietetics, inventory control and storage, methods of pricing and labor cost management.
+The core curriculum covers basic culinary arts, wine studies, menu planning and development, production need forecasting, service to customers.
+Besides, students are introduced to fundamental technical topics, including sanitation procedures, food preservation methods, principles of dietetics, inventory control and storage, methods of pricing and labor cost management.

 Upon the completion of the course, students will obtain a diploma certificate of Professional School.

 Successful graduates of our Master program can enter the professional world with confidence.

 I. September 16, 2020 - April 23, 2021

 II.
 January 11, 2021 - July 30, 2021

 III.
 May 3, 2021 - December 10, 2021

 IV.
 September 6, 2021 - April 15, 2022